aubrey2019/Firebase-and-JSON-/README.md

 # Firebase-and-JSON-

 load.py:
-  o Convert the data in the provided 3 CSV files into JSON and load them into Firebase o	Create an inverted index in Firebase
+  1. Convert the data in the provided 3 CSV files into JSON and load them into Firebase
+  2. Create an inverted index in Firebase

 search.py:
-  o Takes a list of keywords and returns primary key values of tuples which contain at least one keyword in the values of its attributes.
+  Takes a list of keywords and returns primary key values of tuples which contain at least one keyword in the values of its attributes.

     For example, searching for “America” will return:
     {Country: [“ABW”, “AIA”, …]